 In order to facilitate leaving the country quickly, soldiers should check that both their Israeli and foreign passports are valid and can be easily obtained.
 Flying to countries where Israeli soldiers are forbidden entry, will not be permitted.

 If you need to travel due to an emergency, call the Moked Bodedim immediately at any hour of the day at 03-737-5200.

 If a Lone Soldier needs to move to a new residency, the army can usually help the Lone Soldier save the cost of hiring outside movers.
 While this is not a rule or legal right, the army has the ability to provide assistance to the Lone Soldier.
 To receive assistance with moving, one must approach ones’ Mashkit Tash and request to receive moving assistance.
 Lone Soldiers may need to be flexible regarding the exact timing of when the army provides moving assistance.

 A Chayal Boded whose parents make Aliyah during his or her final year of service will retain Chayal Boded rights until the end of his or her service.
-If the individual does not wish to be recognized as a Chayal Boded, he or she may submit a request for family payments, which will be evaluated in accordance with the regulations for entitlement.
+However, it is the responsibility of the soldier to report to the army their parents’ plans to make Aliyah.
+If the soldier fails to notify the army, the Chayal Boded will lose his status with financial repercussions.